History

 CHOICES

 CHOICES: an interactive play on cyberbullying and suicide began touring in schools in 2010.
-This original play, which had pilot performances and a premiere at the end of 2009 at Fern Creek High School, is LFL’s first commissioned work.
-This Forum Theatre production focuses on cyberbullying and teen suicide, and was commissioned by the Make A Difference for Kids Foundation, formed by two families who lost teenagers to suicide as a result of cyberbullying.
+Based on real-life stories, this play follows the story of Hannah, a victim of cyberbullying.
+CHOICES uses the model of Forum Theatre from Augusto Boal's Theatre of the Oppressed, to empower the audience to stop the action, talk about the problems, and explore solutions, strategies and choices.
+The experience includes a 20-minute performance with 30-60 minutes of interactive participation from the audience.
+This original play, which had pilot performances and a premiere at the end of 2009 at Fern Creek High School.
+It was commissioned by the Make A Difference for Kids Foundation, formed by two families who lost teenagers to suicide as a result of cyberbullying.
 The first iteration of this production was created for high school student audiences, and the Jefferson County Public Schools’ Computer Education Support sponsored productions for every ninth grade in the district.
 Near the end of 2010, the Kentucky Theatre Association recognized LFL with its Karen Willis Award for Outstanding Achievement in Theatre for Social Justice/Community Change for CHOICES.
+Over time, a middle school version was created with student actors from Fern Creek High School, and then a new version appropriate for middle and high school age students, which was even brought to university students and parent groups as well.
+This work also eventually inspired LFL's creation of interactive theatre to prevent bullying aimed at K through 5th grade as well.

-March of 2011 saw LFL return to NYC to participate in the Centennial Remembrances of the Triangle Shirtwaist Factory Fire, performing Fabric, Flames, and Fervor at Manhattan Theatre Source, three blocks from the original factory.
+March of 2011 saw LFL return to NYC to participate in the Centennial Remembrances of the Triangle Shirtwaist Factory Fire, performing Fabric, Flames, & Fervor : Girls of the Triangle at Manhattan Theatre Source, three blocks from the original factory.
 In preparation, LFL performed the show at Shelby County Community Theatre in Kentucky.
 CHOICES continued to expand as LFL developed and began touring a middle school version in collaboration with students from Fern Creek High School.
-That summer, LFL again produced an already-scripted show, J. Shafer’s Hunting the Basilisk and in the late summer LFL was invited to Fort Knox to perform a suffragist-themed production, Failure is Impossible by Rosemary H. Knower.
+That summer, LFL again produced an already-scripted show, J. Shafer’s Hunting the Basilisk and in the late summer, LFL was invited to Fort Knox to perform a suffragist-themed production, Failure is Impossible by Rosemary H. Knower.
 LFL hosted a Faith Stories Project participant, Juana Herlinda Yak when she visited this country as a guest of the Presbyterian Church.
-Dawn Schulz joined the company as an associate member at the end of 2011.

 Looking Forward, Looking Back – Celebrating 10 years!